Nikybyte/Nikybot/README.md

 ### ![Academic Thesis – Computer Vision and AI for KUKA KR120](https://img.shields.io/badge/Academic%20Thesis-Computer%20Vision%20and%20AI%20for%20KUKA%20KR120-red?style=for-the-badge)

-Currently working on my **thesis in Civil Engineering (Automation)**, focused on adding **computer vision capabilities to an industrial robotic arm (KUKA KR120)**.
+Currently working on my **thesis in Civil Engineering (Automation)**, focused on integrating **computer vision and AI** into an industrial robotic arm (KUKA KR120).

-The system uses a Raspberry Pi 5 and an AI camera to process visual data and allow the robot to:
+The system uses a Raspberry Pi 5 and an AI camera to process visual data, combining classical computer vision techniques (segmentation, edge detection, centroid estimation) with AI-based detection models.

+This allows the robot to:
 - Detect objects and contours
 - Calculate positions for manipulation
 - Avoid collisions
 - Recognize its environment

-It also includes a basic safety system for human detection and workspace control using visual markers (arUcos).
+It also includes a safety system for human detection and workspace control using visual markers (ArUco).

 ## My personal project: